Slam Bradley

-Samuel Emerson "Slam" Bradley is a fictional character that has appeared in various comic book series published by DC Comics.
+Samuel Emerson "Slam" Bradley is a fictional character that has appeared in American comic books published by DC Comics.
 He is a private detective who exists in DC's main shared universe.
-The character concept was created by DC Comics founder Malcolm Wheeler-Nicholson.
-The character was developed by collaboration of Jerry Siegel and Joe Shuster, who both later became more well known as the co-creators of Superman.
+The character concept was created by DC Comics founder Malcolm Wheeler-Nicholson and developed by Jerry Siegel and Joe Shuster, who both later became more well known as the co-creators of Superman.
 As one of the first ever DC characters, the character first appears in the Golden Age of Comic Books in the anthology title Detective Comics, being introduced in the first issue.
 He later commonly was associated with Batman and other spinoff Batman characters when revived.

-Slam Bradley was portrayed in live-action by Kurt Szarka in the first season of the Arrowverse series Batwoman.
+Slam Bradley appears in Batwoman, portrayed by Kurt Szarka.

+Publication history

 Creation

 Conceived by Malcolm Wheeler-Nicholson and developed by Superman creators Jerry Siegel and Joe Shuster, the character first appeared in Detective Comics #1 (March 1937) and is depicted as a hard bitten, tough private eye who loves working for dames, but prefers the platonic company of his boy sidekick "Shorty" Morgan.
 The character originally starred in his own stories during the Golden Age, and later was revived in supporting character roles.

-Slam Bradley was originally outlined by Wheeler-Nicholson in a May 13, 1936 letter to Jerry Siegel, who had previously created with Joe Shuster DC's character Doctor Occult.
+Slam Bradley was originally outlined by Wheeler-Nicholson in a May 13, 1936 letter to Siegel.
 The letter stated: "We need some more work from you.
 We are getting out at least one new magazine in July and possibly two.
 The first one is definitely in the works.
 It will contain longer stories and fewer.
 From you and Shuster we need sixteen pages monthly.
 We want a detective hero called 'Slam Bradley'.
 He is to be an amateur, called in by the police to help unravel difficult cases.
 He should combine both brains and brawn, be able to think quickly and reason cleverly and able as well to slam bang his way out of a bar room brawl or mob attack.
 Take every opportunity to show him in a torn shirt with swelling biceps and powerful torso ala Flash Gordon.
 The pages are to run the same size as New Comics but to contain eight panels a page instead of six."

+Reportedly, the character's appearance was based on actor Victor McLaglen.
+Some commentators have noted the similarity of Bradley's appearance to Superman, Siegel and Shuster's most famous creation for DC, who first appeared the following year, although the two had created the earliest version of Superman in 1933, and were shopping the character around the comic industry around the time Bradley was created.
+Similarities have also been noted between Shorty and future Superman villain Mister Mxyzptlk, who first appeared in 1944.